bahrus/be-preactive/README.md

 # be-preactive (🪥)

-*be-preactive* is one of a family of renderers, based on the common enhancement base class [be-render-neutral](https://github.com/bahrus/be-render-neutral).
+*be-preactive* is a custom element enhancement that provides rendering capabilities based on Preact.
+It is one of a family of renderers, based on the common enhancement base class [be-render-neutral](https://github.com/bahrus/be-render-neutral).
 Other members include [be-alit](https://github.com/bahrus/be-alit).

 In this case, it builds on Preact's [build-less workflows](https://preactjs.com/guide/v10/no-build-workflows).